 - 10 Fogo Quebracho Lump Charcoal.

 Beer is one of the best brines for short ribs.
-It helps break down the meat and make it super tender and makes the end product taste that much better.
+It helps break down the meat and makes it super tender, and makes the end product taste that much better.
 These Beer Brined Beef Short Ribs are perfect for tacos and are a great, quick weeknight meal.

 Instructions - Beer Brine